Romanets/RestImageResize/README.md

 If provided hash is wrong, then transformation parameters were changed or private key is not valid.
 In this case `403 Forbidden` error will be returned from the server.

-C# clients could use `RestImageResize.Security.HashGenerator` from `RestImageResize` assembly to generate hashes for image queries:
+C# clients could use `RestImageResize.Security.Sha1HashGenerator` from `RestImageResize` assembly to generate hashes for image queries:

-    var hashGenerator = new RestImageResize.Security.HashGenerator();
+    var hashGenerator = new RestImageResize.Security.Sha1HashGenerator();
     var hash = hashGenerator.ComputeHash("123456789ABCDEF", 200, 100, ImageTransform.DownFit);

 [1]: http://nuget.org/